MicrosoftDocs/connected-spaces/articles/trial-faq.md

 ### How do I start using the trial?

-After you sign up for the trial, you will arrive on the app's main screen.
-The main screen provides links to how-to content.
-To learn more, see the links in the [Additional resources](trial-signup.md) section of the trial setup page.
+After you sign up for the trial and select the **Launch trial** button, you can [set up Dynamics 365 Connected Store Preview](setup.md) and then you can start trying it out.
+To learn more, see the links in the [Trial signup](trial-signup.md) page.

 ### What features are available in the trial?

-All Dynamics 365 Connected Spaces features are available for the trial.
+All Dynamics 365 Connected Spaces Preview features are available for the trial.

 ### How long does the trial last?

-The Dynamics 365 Connected Spaces trial lasts 180 days.
+The Dynamics 365 Connected Spaces Preview trial lasts 180 days.